jantman/pydnstest/README.md

 Testing is done via [pytest](http://pytest.org/latest/) and currently encompasses testing for both the input language parsing, and the DNS testing logic (via stubbing the DNS lookup methods and returning known results).

+I'm currently in the process of converting the project to use [tox](http://tox.readthedocs.org/en/latest/#)

 * `py.test`
 * If you want to see code coverage: `py.test --cov-report term-missing --cov-report html --cov=. tests/`